A Guide to Proper Image Use on HubPages

 On HubPages, it is not OK to...

 - Use an image with a watermark.
-Watermarks detract from a Hub's overall appearance.
+Watermarks detract from an article's overall appearance.
 If you own the photo, we recommend attributing your photo to yourself in the attribution box.
 All photos are legally copyrighted to the owner even if they are not watermarked or attributed.
 If you would like to purchase digital watermarks for your images and track who uses your images, you can do so at www.digimarc.com.
 You can also use the free service tineye.com to find out if any of your images are being used around the web.

 - Use an image that you have just found on Google Images.
 Many people search on Google Images and just credit "Google Images" for their photos.
 This is incorrect.
 Google Images did not create that image, nor does it host it.
 Google Images helps you find images, but it is not the best tool for finding images to use, as not all of those images are licensed to be used by other people.